Diversity & Inclusion

 We established targets to reach a 30% or more ratio of female executives*1, a 20% or more ratio of female line managers in senior manager positions*2, and a 40% or more ratio of female line managers*2 (percentage of managers supervising others) by FY2030, representing a 10% increase over June 2021.

-As of March 31, 2023, the ratio of female line mangers in senior manager positions totaled 13.4% and the ratio of female line managers was at 31.4%.
+As of March 31, 2025, the ratio of female line mangers in senior manager positions was 16.5% and the ratio of female line managers 34.4%.
 We will continue working diligently toward achieving these targets.

 Furthermore, regarding the ratio of female executives, in May 2019 our top management joined the 30% Club Japan, an initiative aiming to increase the representation of women in executive positions.
 We also endorse the "Challenge to 30% in 2030" campaign organized by the Japan Business Federation.